getlantern/statshub/README.md

 Members - tracks the value's membership in a set of unique values.
 The corresponding gauge value is calculated as the count of unique members.

+MultiMembers - like Members, but allows submitting multiple members at once instead of just one.

 ### Querying Stats
 Stats are queried at the dimension level.
 A query can ask for only a single dimension, or omit the dimension and receive stats for all dimensions.